 The purpose of this course is to provide a comprehensive introduction to modern economics.
-The course starts with the subject of microeconomics, which deals with the behavior of individual consumers and producers and the markets for specific goods.
-The aim is to explain the determinants of supply and demand in individual markets and how their interaction results in equilibrium prices and quantities.
+The course starts with the subject of microeconomics, which deals with the behavior of individual consumers and producers and the functioning of markets.
+The aim is to explain the determinants of supply and demand and how their interaction results in equilibrium prices and quantities.
 Special attention is devoted to the effects of government policy e.g. taxation on market outcomes and the welfare of consumers and producers.
-Thereafter, the course examines the determination of price and quantity under different market structures: perfect competition, monopoly and oligopoly.
+We also learn why markets could fail and discuss instruments such as emission trading and taxation which could address climate change.

 Prof. Dr. Peter Tillmann